Salty-snack junkies, the

 processing capacity, so it ships mostly nuts in shells, which are removed at

-from the previous year.
-The rally helped boost export earnings from cashews to
+year.
+The rally helped boost export earnings from cashews to 327 billion CFA

-327 billion CFA francs in the season that ended this June, about 50 percent
+francs in the season that ended this June, about 50 percent more a year

-in the northern town of Dianra, says the cashew money is changing how people
+farmer in the northern town of Dianra, says the cashew money is changing how

-live.
-Villagers are buying motorcycles instead of bicycles and houses made of
+people live.
+Villagers are buying motorcycles instead of bicycles and houses

-Francs this year, triple what he got in 2010, and now he's planning to expand
+million CFA Francs this year, triple what he got in 2010, and now he’s planning

-by 20 hectares."It has changed many things in my life," said Kone,
+“It has changed many things in my life,” said Kone, who

-who used to drive tractors for rice farms before he started growing cashews.
+used to drive tractors for rice farms before he started growing cashews.
+“It